mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 # NordVPN WireGuard Configuration Generator

-This repository contains a set of Python scripts designed to automate the process of generating WireGuard configuration files for NordVPN servers.
+This repository contains a set of Python scripts designed to automate the process of generating WireGuard configuration files for all NordVPN servers.

 ## Table of Contents